-How to Increase Lawyer Pay With Paid Ads
+How to Increase Lawyer Pay with Paid Ads

-If you target the right keywords and carefully manage your budget, PPC for lawyers can be an incredibly effective tactic for getting noticed in the online marketplace.
+If you target the right keywords and carefully manage your budget, PPC for lawyers can be an incredibly effective for getting noticed in the online marketplace.

-All the Top Paid Law Firms Are in the Best Lawyer Directories
+5. All the Top Paid Law Firms Are in the Best Lawyer Directories

-How to Increase Lawyer Salary?
+6. How to Increase Lawyer Salary?
 Manage Your Reputation!

 No matter how hard you try, you can't keep everyone happy.
 Despite your legal expertise, you will eventually run into a disgruntled client who may take to the internet to voice their displeasure and leave a scathing review about your practice and legal work.